The quick and dirty: Leah Markum, brand strategy and content writer and designer

 That’s why I think about the complete picture and pack these tools in one bag.

-I’m a crossover of a creative, intellectual, adventurer, and pragmatist.
+I’m a crossover of a pragmatist, creative, intellectual, and adventurer.

 I’ve always read natural science books, written stories, drawn nature subjects, and gone on road trips.
-I also hung out with a best friend who had farm animals and lived in the mountains, where we could freely explore.
+I also hung out with my best friend, who had farm animals and lived in the mountains, where we could freely explore.

 I attended school for wildlife biology.
-Often, those courses had conflicting schedules, so I usually took botany and ecology.
+Those courses had conflicting schedules, so I usually took botany and ecology.
 I assisted with field and lab research, but also conducted an independent project.

 But doing science felt stiff with a limited focus on the overall view.
 I like to mentally “move” and “see” more.
 Writing was always a good excuse for that.